directus-labs/guest-authoring/travel-journal/index.md

 const getImageUrl = (imageId) => {
   return `http://localhost:8055/assets/${imageId}`;
 };
 </script>
 ```

 Here In `ReadJournal.vue`, we have a script that handles fetching and displaying user journals, as well as providing options to edit or delete them.
-The script uses Axios to make a GET request to `https://travel-journal.directus.app/items/journals`, which is the URL for fetching journals from your Directus backend.
-The `journals` array is populated with the fetched data and the `editJournal` function navigates the user to the `AddJournal.vue` view for editing, passing the selected journal's ID as a query parameter.
+The script uses the Directus SDK `readItems` method and stores them in the journals reactive array for display.

+The `editJournal` function navigates the user to the `AddJournal.vue` view for editing, passing the selected journal's ID as a query parameter with the help of Vue Router.

-The `deleteJournal` function sends a DELETE request to the same URL, removing the journal by its ID, and updates the local `journals` array to reflect this change.
-Additionally, the `getImageUrl` function generates URLs for any images associated with the journals so it can be viewed in the `Readjournal` template.
+The `deleteJournal` function removes an entry by its ID and updates the journals array to reflect this change.
+Additionally, the `getImageUrl` function generates URLs for any image associated with the journals so it can be viewed in the `Readjournal` template.

 Add the following template: